What Does Swabia Mean? About Swabian German

 Here are some facts about Swabia:

-• Baden- Württemberg – Only the former Württemberg part of Germany is actually in Swabia and not Baden.
-To find out more about the history of Württemberg, you can read A History of The Kingdom of Württemberg – Germany by clicking here.
+- Baden- Württemberg – Only the former Württemberg part of Germany is in Swabia, not Baden.
+To learn more about the history of Württemberg, you can read A History of The Kingdom of Württemberg – Germany by clicking here.

-• Swabian League of Cities – In 1331, the Swabian League of Cities was formed.
-This league had 22 imperial cities that band together as allies.
+- Swabian League of Cities – In 1331, the Swabian League of Cities was formed.
+This league had 22 imperial cities that banded together as allies.

-• Swabian German – Even today, the people in this region will speak a dialect of Swabian German.
+- Swabian German – Even today, the people in this region speak a dialect of Swabian German.

 The Swabian Culture

-The Swabians are conscientious, persistent, careful, tidy, hard-working, thrifty, prudent, inventive, and well organized.
-In fact, even in Germany today, many will use the word “miserly” to describe the Swabians.
+The Swabians are conscientious, persistent, careful, tidy, hard-working, thrifty, prudent, inventive, and well-organized.
+Even in Germany today, many will use the word “miserly” to describe the Swabians.

-• Many Swabians belong to a church and believe there is a life after death and heaven and hell.
+- Many Swabians belong to a church and believe there is a life after death, heaven, and hell.

-• Swabians claim to have invented the car, the newspaper, bras.
+- Swabians claim to have invented the car, the newspaper, and bras.

-• The Swabians have what is called “Kehrwoche,” a Swabian law from 1492 about people being responsible for keeping all public areas clean and tidy.
+- The Swabians have “Kehrwoche,” a Swabian law from 1492 about people being responsible for keeping all public areas clean and tidy.

 The Swabian Language

-Like many people, I assumed that German was just one language and everyone could easily understand each other, but the truth is there are many different dialects of German.
+Like many people, I assumed that German was just one language and everyone could easily understand each other, but there are many different dialects of German.

 Swabian German can be difficult for speakers of standard German to understand.
-This is because the Swabian and German’s pronunciation, grammar, and vocabulary are different.
+This is because the Swabian and German pronunciation, grammar, and vocabulary are different.

 The chart below illustrates some of these differences:

-To further illustrate this, below is a really great video that shows some of the different German dialects including Swabian:
+To further illustrate this, below is a great video that shows some of the different German dialects, including Swabian:

 Swabia is a part of Germany that has a rich culture and heritage.
 It is a culture that has been around for thousands of years, and we are proud to have many members of the Hummel Family from this region of Germany.